-Environmental & Social Issues
+Environmental and Social Issues

-Large-scale infrastructure projects will inevitably have an

-environmental and social impact and sponsors seeking access to the financial markets will usually need to demonstrate a high level of environmental and social compliance.
-Traditionally, lenders have required, at a minimum, that the project company undertakes to comply with all applicable environmental and social laws and regulations, however, in recent years lenders (especially ECAs and DFIs) have typically required the project company to adhere to a set of guidelines known as the "Equator Principles" which are a financial industry benchmark for determining, assessing and managing social and environmental risk in project financing.
+Large-scale infrastructure projects will inevitably have an environmental and social impact and sponsors seeking access to the financial markets will usually need to demonstrate a high level of environmental and social compliance.
+Most industrial facilities emit at least some waste and pollutants into the air, water and soil and require permits and other authorisations to operate.
+Environmental concerns have become more prominent as a result of increased public awareness, more stringent environmental, health and safety laws and permitting requirements, and heightened liability for the identification and clean-up of hazardous materials and wastes.
+Traditionally, lenders have required, at a minimum, that the project company undertakes to comply with all applicable environmental and social laws and regulations; however, in recent years lenders (especially ECAs and DFIs) have typically required the project company to adhere to a set of guidelines known as the "Equator Principles", which are a financial industry benchmark for determining, assessing and managing social and environmental risk in project financing.
+The "Equator Principles" incorporate the IFC and World Bank environmental performance standards and guidelines.
+Thus, the "Equator Principles" extended these international project-based environmental and social standards into the realm of private financings.
 Amongst other things, adherence to the Equator Principles requires the project company to develop and comply with an agreed environmental and social management plan focusing on areas such as: